google/test-server/internal/README.md

 The recommended workflow for end-to-end validation is to test through the SDK sample.
 This ensures that any changes to the core Go binary are compatible with the SDK integration layer.

-##Step-by-Step Testing Workflow using Typescript SDK
+## Step-by-Step e2e Testing Workflow with TypeScript SDK

 The process involves compiling your local Go source code, preparing the TypeScript environment, and then linking your new binary to the sample project for testing.